How to Explain What You Do Clearly (So The Right Clients Understand Faster)

 So whenever you’re talking about your services, check: Is this statement about the container or the transformation?

-• Transformation (result): “I help women stop second-guessing themselves so they can finally stop lurking on Canva and launch the offer that fills their calendar with dream clients.”
+Transformation (result): “I help women stop second-guessing themselves so they can finally stop lurking on Canva and birth the offer that fills their calendar with dream clients.”

 See the difference?